volodymyrhudyma/blog/content/blog/2020-04-26-getting-started-with-javascript.md

 ## Summary

-Hopefully, you have an understanding how cool is JavaScript and how easy is to start working with it.
+Hopefully, you have an understanding of how cool is JavaScript and how easy is to start working with it.

 Quick recap:

 * Javascript is a dynamically-typed, interpreted programming language that was originally developed to add dynamic and interactive elements to web pages.
+It runs both, on the client and server-side
-It runs on the client-side, which means the code is processed by a web browser
+* Running on the client-side means that the code is processed by the browser
+* Running on the server-side is possible with Node.js
 * There are 7 types considered to be primitive (boolean, null, undefined, number, bigint, string, symbol) and 1 reference type (object)
 * Primitives are copied by value, objects are copied by reference
 * Javascript has both strict `===` and abstract `==` equality comparisons